--18 Over many years and many moves, I've cultivated and culled my book collection so I now have a manageable library: books I haven't got around to reading and those I plan to read again ... one day!
+12+ Over many years and many moves, I've cultivated and culled my book collection.
+Now have a manageable medium-sized library, books I haven't got around to reading and those I plan to read again ... one day!
 Somewhere along the way, I misplaced a favourite from the 1980s, a book I had always looked forward to re-reading, The Songlines by Bruce Chatwin.

 I first read The Songlines in the late 1980s.
 I was an Australian living in England, viewing my country's Bicentennial Celebrations from afar.
 But while I had set off from Australia as a "proud Aussie" backpacker, the debate and documentaries on the treatment of Indigenous people triggered by the celebration of "200 years of colonisation" left me feeling uncomfortable.
 It also made me want to know more.
-And so I read Chatwin's The Songlines and books by other non-Indigenous writers, like Fatal Shore by Robert Hughes, and Indigenous writers, like My Place by Sally Morgan and When the Pelican Laughed by Alice Nannup.
+And so I read Chatwin's The Songlines and books by other non-Indigenous writers, like Fatal Shore by Robert Hughes, and Indigenous writers, My Place by Sally Morgan and When the Pelican Laughed by Alice Nannup.

 Reading parts of Chatwin's The Songlines recalls the commonplace racism of the time.
 Descriptions of Indigenous people as "Blacks", "Abos", "Boongs" and "Coons", and the women as "Gins".
 And the reaction to "Land Rights people" who supported Indigenous claims over their traditional lands: "You're standing in the way of progress.
-You're helping [Aboriginals] destroy white Australia."
+You're helping [Aborigines] destroy white Australia."

 The Songlines: Tracking the Seven Sisters exhibition at the NMA (15 September 2017 to 25 February 2018) is an Indigenous-led exhibition about a founding Dreamtime narrative, the Seven Sisters Dreaming.
 It uses Indigenous ways of passing on knowledge through traditional artwork and modern multimedia, including videos, overhead projections and VR (virtual reality) screenings.

 © 2017 Robert Fairhead